-This Statement is made by The Hongkong and Shanghai Banking Corporation Limited ("we", "us", "our", including our successors and assigns) in accordance with the Personal Data (Privacy) Ordinance of the Hong Kong Special Administrative Region ('the Ordinance').
-The Statement is intended to notify you why personal data is collected, how it will be used and to whom data access requests are to be addressed
+This Statement is made by The Hongkong and Shanghai Banking Corporation Limited ("we", "us", "our", including our successors and assigns) in accordance with the Personal Data (Privacy) Ordinance of the Hong Kong Special Administrative Region.
+The Statement is intended to notify you why personal data is collected, how it will be used and to whom data access requests are to be addressed.

-- considering applications for products and services and the daily operation of products, services and credit facilities provided to you or the relevant customer linked to you);
+- considering and processing applications for products and services and the daily operation of products and services (including credit facilities provided to you or the relevant customer linked to you);

-- conducting credit checks (including without limitation upon an application for consumer credit (including mortgage loans) and upon periodic or special reviews of the credit which normally will take place one or more times each year);
+- conducting credit checks whenever appropriate (including upon an application for consumer credit (including mortgage loans) and when we review credit which normally takes place one or more times each year);

-creating and maintaining the Bank's credit and risk related models;
+creating and maintaining our credit and risk related models;

 assisting other financial institutions to conduct credit checks and collect debts;

-- marketing services, products and other subjects as described in (f) below;
+- marketing products, services and other subjects as described in paragraph (f) below;

-determining the amount of indebtedness owed to or by customers;
+determining the amount of indebtedness owed to or by you;

-meeting obligations, requirements or arrangements, whether compulsory or voluntary, of the Bank or any of its branches or any member of the HSBC Group to comply with, or in connection with:
+meeting our obligations, requirements or arrangements or those of any member of the HSBC Group, whether compulsory or voluntary, to comply with or in connection with: